Frique/VVV/README.md

-A fork of https://github.com/Varying-Vagrant-Vagrants/VVV for personal use.
+A fork of https://github.com/Varying-Vagrant-Vagrants/VVV with some significant changes.

 ## Purpose
-- Meant to run as a single instance running unlimited projects
+- Meant to run as a single instance running multiple projects
 - Focus on hooking into existing (WP) projects in any location of the local machine
-- Speed up the "vagrant up / provision" process by stripping bloat from the provisioning and separating up/provision actions for optimal machine (re)boot workflow
+- Balance out the "vagrant up / provision" processes for optimal machine (re)boot/update workflow
-- Simplify host, symlink, nginx, database management
+- Simplify project (host, symlink, nginx, database) management

 ## Applied features
 - Load box & project config from single setup.yaml file (and overwrite defaults with setup-custom.yaml).
 Hosts, synched folders and virtual hosts are automatically generated using these settings.